-- Subpart 1.
+Subpart 1.
 Items which are securities.
-For purposes of Minnesota Statutes chapter 10A and Minnesota Rules chapters 4501 through 4525, securities include any stock, share, bond, warrant, option, pledge, note, mortgage, annuity, debenture, lease, or commercial paper, in any corporation, partnership, mutual fund, trust, or other association. - Subp.
+For purposes of Minnesota Statutes chapter 10A and Minnesota Rules chapters 4501 through 4525, securities include any stock, share, bond, warrant, option, pledge, note, mortgage, debenture, lease, or commercial paper, in any corporation, partnership, mutual fund, trust, or other association.

+Subp.
 2. Items which are not securities.
-For purposes of Minnesota Statutes chapter 10A and Minnesota Rules chapters 4501 through 4525, securities do not include deposits in a savings account, certificates of deposit, money market certificates, treasury bills, bonds or notes, dividends from securities, shares in a mutual fund or exchange traded fund, or holdings in a defined benefit pension or retirement plan. - Subp.
+For purposes of Minnesota Statutes chapter 10A and Minnesota Rules chapters 4501 through 4525, securities do not include deposits in a savings account, certificates of deposit, money market certificates, treasury bills, bonds or notes, dividends from securities, shares in a mutual fund or exchange traded fund, annuities or holdings in a defined benefit pension or retirement plan.

+Subp.
 3. Holder of securities.
 A "holder of securities" is an individual having an ownership interest in a security, or who is the trustee or beneficiary of a trust having an ownership in a security.
 An individual owning shares in a mutual fund does not have an ownership interest in underlying securities owned by the fund.

-An individual owning an annuity does not have an ownership interest in underlying securities owned by the annuity. - Subp.
+Subp.
 4. Valuation of securities.
 The value of a security is its fair market value.
-For

-Commented [PJ(1]: This definition is needed for the disclaimer section below.
+For securities traded on national exchanges, the fair market value is the closing bid price for the disclaimer section below

-Commented [PJ(2]: This provision is necessary to correct a reference to a rule part that was moved to statute during the last legislative session.
+Commented [PJ(2]: This provision is added to correct a reference to a rule part that was moved to statute during the last legislative session.